kinredon/DA_Detection_Material/README.md

 </br>
 If you find some overlooked papers or resourses, please open issues or pull requests (recommended).

+* ECCV 2022 Unsupervised Domain Adaptation for One-stage Object Detector using Offsets to Bounding Box
 * CVPR 2022 Cross Domain Object Detection by Target-Perceived Dual Branch Distillation
 * CVPR 2022 Cross-Domain Adaptive Teacher for Object Detection
 * CVPR 2022 Task-specific Inconsistency Alignment for Domain Adaptive Object Detection